RSC-RP/rnaseq_count_nf/README.md

 Find your project code by listing all your projects on the Cybertron terminal.

 ```
+# lists all HPC project names that you have access to use
 project info
 ```

 Grab an interactive session compute node and activate the conda environment.
 It is also be best practice to use `tmux` or `screen` to ensure that if at the session is disconnected, then you’re nextflow workflow (if running) won’t end with SIGKILL error.

+Change the `QUEUE` and `NAME` variables in the code chunk below to be accurate for your Cybertron projects.

 ```
 tmux new-session -s nextflow